lajohnston/smslib/README.md

 # Sega Master System Z80 Libs

 Low level Z80 WLA-DX libs for handling Sega Master System hardware.
+Its aim is to provide a consistent API for the hardware with zero/very low cost abstractions and to minimise the boilerplate required to get homebrew projects up and running quickly.

 ## Contents